SailorSoos/SailorSoos/README.md

 - 👋 Hi, I'm living in New Zealand, but haven't forgotten how to speak Canadian :)
 - 👀 I’m interested in all sports analytics - datascraping, data visualisation, and technical analysis.
 - 🌱 I’m currently learning Tensorflow.
-- 💞️ I’m interested in data structures, analysis, and the ml challenges that come from it!
 - 📫 You can reach me at peter.soosalu@gmail.com.

 <!---